Becoming Lifelong Learners…

 Disciples of Jesus Christ are lifelong learners who influence others to serve.

-NMO-UMC is pleased to offer the following Christian Education opportunities for all ages.
-Join us Sundays at 9:45 a.m.!
+NMO-UMC offers the following Christian Education opportunities for all ages.
+Join us Sundays at 9:45 a.m.

 Children’s Sunday School Class

 This class is currently moving through a on Moses and the Israelites as they journey through the wilderness and into the land of the promise.
 Led by Marcie Fleischer, this class meets on the second floor.